Vaginal Yeast Infection

 The common vaginal yeast infection (VYI) is a type of vaginosis — an inflammation of your vagina.
 Both fungus and bacteria naturally live in your vagina, but when the fungus Candida albicans increases, it can cause an infection.
 This fungus may increase when your immune system is weak or when good bacteria (called lactobacilli) can’t keep the fungus under control.

-What Can Make Me More Prone to a Yeast Infection:
+Factors That Can Make You More Prone to a Yeast Infection:

-- Perfumed soaps, bubble baths or douching may cause vaginal irritation and upset the normal balance
+- Heavily perfumed soaps, bubble baths or douching may cause vaginal irritation and upset the normal balance

 Having a VYI is normal.
 About 75% of women will experience it at least once in their lives, while many women may suffer from recurrent VYIs.